November 10, 2025

 Participants from Sweden, Finland, Denmark, Norway, and Iceland joined forces to align workflows and share expertise.

-This seminar marks a major step toward building a shared digital infrastructure for fragment research.
+This seminar marks an important step toward building a shared digital infrastructure for fragment research.
 By establishing robust standards and practical tools now, CODICUM is preparing for large-scale sampling and analysis that will continue through 2031.

 The systems and protocols developed in Stockholm may also serve as a model for future manuscript research projects worldwide.